 The weather is quite changeable up in Cunningham’s Gap.
 During my hike, I experienced a combination of hot and sunny conditions followed by cold, damp and windy weather the higher I climbed.
 There were also some brief rain showers during my day trip.
-A rain or windproof jacket may come in handy on the hike so it’s a good idea to at least throw it in the car just in case and you can always grab it in between the ascent of the two mountains.
+A rain or windproof jacket may come in handy on the hike so it’s a good idea to at least throw it in the car just in case and you can always grab it in between the ascent of the 2 mountains.

 Mt Cordeaux and Mt Mitchell are accessible from The Crest carpark in the Main Range National Park.
 The carpark entrance is located at the top of the mountain pass on the Cunningham Highway, about 15 minutes drive from the town of Aratula.
 Coming from Brisbane, the carpark is located on the right hand side of the road and is clearly signed as you approach.

 From Brisbane, it’s about a 90 minute drive along the Ipswich Motorway and onto Cunningham Highway.
 Follow the signs to Warwick.

 The Mt Cordeaux track leads up from the carpark side.
 The Mt Mitchell track is on the other side of the highway.
 Take extreme care when crossing the highway as it’s a very busy road frequented by large trucks.